ietf-rats/draft-birkholz-rats-corim/draft-birkholz-rats-corim.md

 The semantics of the information elements (attributes) defined by CoRIM, CoMID, and CoSWID are sometimes very similar, but do not share the same scope or are slightly different.
 In order to not overload the semantics of the already existing semantics of the software-centric IANA registries of CoSWID with, for example, hardware-centric semantics of CoMID, new type names are introduce.
 For example: both CoSWID and CoMID define a tag-id.
 As CoSWID already specifies "tag-id", CoMID prefixes that type name with "comid." to disambiguate the context, resulting in "comid.tag-id".
 This prefixing provides a well-defined scope for the use of that the named type defined in this document and guarantees interoperability (no type name collisions) with the CoSWID CDDL definition.
 Effectively, the prefixes used in this specification enable simple hierarchical namespaces.
 The prefixing introduced is also based on the anticipated namespace features for CDDL. <!-- FIXME: ref to upcoming CDDL Namespaces I-D -->

+## CDDL Generic Types

+FIXME: name and describe all generic type definitions, such as non-empty or one-or-more, and illustrate their purpose.

 ## Concise RIM extension points

 The following CDDL sockets (extension points) are defined in the CoRIM specification, which allow the addition of new information structures to their respective CDDL groups.